 APO03 seeks to build a general architecture that covers business process, information, data, application, and technology architecture layers.
-Its purpose is to create models and key practices describing the underlying architecture and targets based on the organization's strategy and IT.
+Its purpose is to create models and essential practices describing the underlying architecture and targets based on the organization's strategy and IT.
 Define requirements for taxonomies, standards, guidelines, procedures, templates, and tools, and provide links for these components.
 Improve alignment, increase agility, improve information quality and generate potential cost savings through initiatives such as reusing building block components.
 In short, APO03 is used to measure the planning strategy to determine organization condition.

 APO03.01 consist of 5 attributes.
 APO03.01 Develop the enterprise architecture vision.
 APO03.02 Define reference architecture.
 APO03.03 Select opportunities and solutions.
 APO03.04 Define architecture implementation.
 APO03.05 Provide enterprise architecture services.